HEX Minutes 10/24/2024October 24, 2024

 MS. PADRON: We have no speakers again.

-back for an amendment or something like that.
+LDC or come back for an amendment or something like that.
 Correct?
-So that's
+So that's all been adopted.

 Anything else from the County that we need clarification on?